- American Physical Society Sites

 - Careers In Physics

 APS prizes & awards recognize outstanding achievements in research, education and public service.
 With few exceptions, they are open to all members of the scientific community in the U.S. and abroad.
 The nomination and selection procedure, involving APS-appointed selection committees, guarantees their high standards and prestige.

-Fellowship is a distinct honor signifying recognition by one's professional peers.
+Fellowship is a distinct honor signifying recognition by one's professional peers for exceptional contributions to the physics enterprise.
 Any active APS member is eligible for nomination and election to APS Fellowship.
-The criterion for election is exceptional contributions to the physics enterprise; e.g., outstanding physics research, important applications of physics, leadership in or service to physics, or significant contributions to physics education.

-Every year, APS recognizes a select number of sites in the United States where important events in the history of physics took place.
-Visit our directory of sites and learn how you can nominate your favorite location.
-Awardees receive a plaque commemorating the site's significance to physics, and a listing in the APS Historic Sites online directory.
+APS recognizes a select number of sites in the United States where important events in the history of physics took place.

 Nominees for and holders of APS Honors (prizes, awards, and fellowship) and official leadership positions are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.